Hacker0x01/docs.hackerone.com/docs/programs/overview.md

 ### Next Steps
 If you've decided to:
 * Start a HackerOne Bounty or Response program, see: [Program Start-Up Guide]("/programs/program-start-up-guide").
-* Start a HackerOne Challege program, send a note to challenge@hackerone.com.
+* Start a HackerOne Challenge program, send a note to challenge@hackerone.com.